How To Prepare for a Regulatory Survey

 Figure 1: the hospital regulatory framework

 The Center for Medicare and Medicaid Services (CMS) is the largest and most direct regulator of hospitals.
 Every hospital that accepts Medicare or Medicaid patients must abide by their regulations, which are called Conditions of Participation (CoP).
-However, while CMS is extremely large, they do not survey on site very often or with a defined schedule.
+However, while CMS is extremely large, they do not survey on site with a defined schedule.
 They mostly delegate that responsibility to what are known as “deemed status” agencies who offer accreditation based on the CMS CoP.
-The Joint Commission (TJC), Det Norsk Vertias (DNV), the Center for the Improvement of Healthcare Quality (CIHQ), and others are examples of deemed status agencies, meaning their accreditation surveys meet or exceed the CMS CoP.
-That said, CMS does reserve the right to perform their own check survey on any accredited hospital just to make sure the agency is being thorough enough.
-They have been using this right with increasing frequency over the past few years.
+The Joint Commission (TJC), Det Norsk Vertias (DNV Healthcare), the Center for the Improvement of Healthcare Quality (CIHQ), Healthcare Facilities Accreditation Program (HFAP) and others are examples of deemed status agencies, meaning their accreditation surveys meet or exceed the CMS CoP.

 Accreditation agencies are hired by the hospital to serve in both a regulatory and consultative capacity.
 Think of them as parents; they are invested in your success and want to help you be your best, but they are also responsible for making sure you do things right.
 They are at your facility first and foremost to ensure the safety of the patients.

 Once inside the building surveyors can essentially go anywhere in the licensed space, though different rules apply to different space types.
-This is usually accomplished through a “tracer”; this is when the surveyor will follow a patient from entry into the hospital to the different departments involved in their care through until discharge.
+This is usually accomplished through a “tracer;” this is when the surveyor will follow a patient from entry into the hospital to the different departments involved in their care through until discharge.
 Surveyors will review charts, talk to frontline staff, and observe the environment as they do this.
 To be clear, this is done virtually through chart review and staff interviews, surveyors do not literally follow a patient everywhere through their stay.
 They can also request the HR file of any employee who served a patient involved in a tracer, or they may request a random sampling of files, such as your most senior and least senior employees.
 In addition to tracers, surveyors will meet with department heads and committees within the hospital, review required plans and documents, and do a physical inspection of the Fire & Life Safety systems.

 How to prepare for a survey